 When I visited, I learnt a few Creole words.
 The most important of which was “Morabeza”, meaning kindness.
 I easily recall the word because of the islander’s genuine hospitality; their smile each time they see and greet me and how they easily want to help.

 Jose, one of the Islanders who eventually became my guide, was so proud of his homeland that he was eager to show me around.
 He took me to Pico do Fogo Island to show me the imposing dominance of a volcano of the same name.
 At 9,000 foot, Pico do Fogo towers above everyone else I saw on the Island.
 “It last erupted in 2015 and destroyed some homes,” Jose said as we trek around the Island, sipping grogue, a local drink made from sugar cane.

-If you’ll love to spend this summer in Cape Verde, click here
+If you’ll love to spend this yuletide in Cape Verde, click here

 Let’s plan your next trip together,